 The pseudo-labelled data set $\bar{\D}$ contains noisy transcriptions.
-Achieving the right balance between the size of $\bar{\D}$ (the larger the better) and the noise in the pseudo-labels can make self-training more effective.
-We design a simple heuristic-based filtering function specific to sequence-to-sequence models.
-The filtering function removes the noisiest transcriptions with high recall while retaining the majority of the pseudo-labels.
+Filtering is a commonly used technique to achieve the right balance between the size of $\bar{\D}$ and the noise in the pseudo-labels.
+We design two heuristic-based filtering functions specific to sequence-to-sequence models, which can be further combined with conventional confidence-based filtering, and apply both filtering techniques on the sentence level.

-Sequence-to-sequence models are known to fail catastrophically at inference in two ways: (1) the attention can loop causing long outputs and (2) the model can predict the \textsc{EOS} token too early leading to an overly short output~\cite{chorowski2016towards}.

-We filter for the first failure case by removing examples which contain an $n$-gram repeated more than $c$ times.
-Here $n$ and $c$ are hyper-parameters which we tune on a labelled development set.
-As described in Section~\ref{sec:inference}, we attempt to deal with the second failure case by only keeping hypotheses with a \textsc{EOS} probability above a specified threshold.
-However, on occasion the beam search terminates without finding any hypotheses which end in \textsc{EOS}.
-We filter all of these examples.
+Sequence-to-sequence models are known to easily fail at inference in two ways: looping and early stopping~\cite{chorowski2016towards}.
+We filter for the looping by removing pseudo-labels which contain an $n$-gram repeated more than $c$ times.
+As described in Section~\ref{sec:inference}, we deal with early stopping by only keeping hypotheses with an \textsc{EOS} probability above a threshold.
+However, we filter examples where the beam search terminates without finding any complete hypotheses.

-Additionally, for each pseudo-label, we compute a confidence score based on the conditional likelihood assigned to the label from the acoustic model.
-For some pseudo-labelled utterance $(X_i, \bar{Y}_i) \in \bar{\D}$, we compute the length-normalized log likelihood of that sample as
+Additionally, for each pseudo-label, we compute the length-normalized log likelihood from the sequence-to-sequence model as the confidence score:

 where $|\bar{Y}_i|$ is the number of tokens in the utterance.
-The above filtering methods can be combined and tuned collectively.